Box of Frogs

+History

 The group's formation and unusual band name were explained on the sticker affixed to original LP releases:

 The group showed promise on the first album of rock radio friendly tunes, featuring Jeff Beck.
 The album was popular on college campuses.
 Plans were made for a US tour, but it is alleged that Samwell-Smith, Dreja, and McCarty hated the idea of the tour, much to John Fiddler's dismay.
 Jeff Beck, who along with Dzal Martin was considered as the lead guitarist for such a tour, was reportedly disgusted at his ex-bandmates' refusal to tour America.
 He took no part on the second album, Strange Land (1986), and Fiddler barely chose to do so before walking out.
 "Asylum" is one of the few songs Fiddler sang on, and was the only one featuring Page.

 The group's two albums, Box of Frogs (1984) and Strange Land (1986), were combined for release on a single CD by Renaissance Records in 1996.
 AllMusic's Stephen Thomas Erlewine gave the album four and a half out of five stars, although he commented: